asoto01/brio/README.md

   - **Time Saved**: ~58 minutes per 368 meals.
   - **Efficiency Increase**: Up to **2,000% faster** (from 10s to 0.5s, a 20x speedup), or at minimum **600% faster** (from 3s to 0.5s, a 6x speedup).

-### Directions for Python Solution
-1. Open up terminal, use tmux to split panes and run source steps.txt.
-This will open up a Chrome instance for testing.
-This assumes you have the proper libraries set up.
-2. Once Chrome is up, log into MealTime and go into backtracking POS and configure the desired meal and toggle speed mode.
-3. Ensure you have mealtime_data.csv set up in the working directory where automate.py exists.
-4. Run auotmate.py

 ### Directions for Javascript Solution
 Under js_scripts folder you can find scripts to automate the process from the web console.